C++23 · GPU-First · In Development · Late 2027

 High-End PC

-Engine Features
+Engine Subsystems

-Live — production code shipping Partial — core implemented, advanced features in progress Design — full specification, implementation on roadmap
+Live: production code shipping Partial: core implemented, advanced features in progress Design: full specification, implementation on roadmap

 Render Hardware Interface